Yoga and your Vagus Nerve

 - Drishti (relaxed gazing) makes us soften our eyes sending the message from our eyes to our vagus nerve that all we see is OK right now

-- Asanas stretch and release tension and tightness from our visceral tissues where the vagus also senses (note, you don’t need to put your leg behind your head to get this effect, even if just hugging your is a stretch for you, you are getting the benefit).
+- Asanas stretch and release tension and tightness from our visceral tissues where the vagus also senses (note, you don’t need to put your leg behind your head to get this effect, even if you will never touch your toes, you are getting the benefit).

-- Holding your breath stimulates your vagus nerve, hence pranayama.
+- Holding your breath stimulates your vagus nerve, hence the practices of pranayama.

 - Loving Kindness Meditation is a tool for your vagus nerve too!

-Tools like the loving kindness meditation help to interrupt feelings of anxiety and anger making it easier for us to calm ourselves down —and these practices lead us toward the latter 4 limbs of pratyahara, dharana, dhyana and samadhi — which is all about calm mind.
+Tools like the loving kindness meditation help to interrupt feelings of anxiety and anger making it easier for us to calm ourselves down —and these practices lead us toward the latter 4 limbs (of the 8 limbed yogic path), pratyahara, dharana, dhyana, and samadhi — which is all about calm mind.

-Vagus nerve is only anatomical term Pattabhi Jois used.
-He equated the vagus nerve to sushumna nadi, which is the nadi in our spine that houses our “kundalini” according to yogic lore.
+Pattabhi Jois equated the vagus nerve to sushumna nadi, which is the nadi in our spine that houses our “kundalini” according to yogic lore.
 Pattabhi Jois said (to Eddie Stern) the sushumna nadi is contained within the vagus nerve – specifically from the heart to the brain stem.

-And furthermore exciting new research has also linked the vagus nerve to improved brain function and repair of brain tissue, and to actual regeneration throughout the body.
+Exciting new research has also linked the vagus nerve to improved brain function and repair of brain tissue, and to actual regeneration throughout the body.
 For example, Theise et al. (Theise, N.D., and R. Harris.
 2006.
 Postmodern biology:(adult) (stem) cells are plastic, stochastic, complex, and uncertain.
 Handb Exp Pharmacol (174):389-408.) have found that stems cells are directly connected to the vagus nerve.
-Activating the vagus nerve can stimulate stem cells to produce new cells and repair and rebuild your own organs.
-This is one of the reasons stress makes it harder to heal.
+Activating the vagus nerve can stimulate stem cells to produce new cells and repair and rebuild your own organs, improving our healing process.

 And all this is happening way below your conscious mind.
 You are not aware of it.
 Neuroception is the word Dr. Porges coined to represent the way the subconscious nervous system is always monitoring, scanning for clues of safety, danger, and threats without involving our thinking or conscious mind.
 We are not aware this is happening.

 While we are not aware this is happening ~ it does greatly effect us.
 Neuroception can improve our attitudes and behaviors by making us feel safe.
-If neuroception is telling us there is danger around us our behaviors will be affected – it will put us in our stress response where are thinking from our limbic system, which is not where we make good decisions.
+If neuroception is telling us there is danger around us our behaviors will be affected, it will put us in our stress response.
 It is important to feel safe in our bodies and in our environments.
 There are many practices that stimulate your vagus nerve to do just that.
 Give us a message of safety.

 We co-regulate with others through our vagus nerve.
-Your vagus nerve is sensing what your eyes are seeing, it is checking what your ears are hearing and conveying that message to your body which effects your facial expressions — our vagus nerve is responding to the signals someone else is giving without our awareness, many times.
-When you are around people who are happy your vagus nerve senses this and your become Ventral Vagal.
+Your vagus nerve is sensing and conveying its messages throughout your body and brain — your vagus nerve effects your facial expressions, which in turn effects the vagus nerve of those around you.
+Your vagus nerve is responding to the signals someone else is giving without your awareness, many times.
+When you are around people who are happy your vagus nerve senses this and your become happy and more social.

 Of interest here is that we can reverse this!
 Our facial expressions can change our brain function and emotions via the vagal attachments at our eyes and corners of our mouth — this is why the age old advice to fake a smile can literally change your emotions — at least for a bit.